Editor’s note: Updated October 2018.

 earned converged media strategy

-The CliffNotes version of your earned media strategy is this: Identify your influencers and convert them into brand advocates.
+The CliffNotes version of your earned media strategy is this: Identify your influencers and convert them into advocates who improve brand awareness for you.
 Obviously there’s a lot more to it in practice.

 For starters, earned media doesn’t live in a vacuum.
-In fact, with the notable exception of Tesla, we can’t think of a single company off the top of our heads that uses earned media exclusively.
+In fact, with the notable exception of Tesla, we can’t think of a single company off the top of our heads that uses this strategy exclusively.
 Even Apple, the world’s most profitable organization, generates content and pays for advertising.

 In other words, “earned media” is not the buzzword you’re looking for.
 That would be converged media and it looks like this: